Cosmic-Chatter/Exhibitera/exhibitera/apps/other/README.md

 **For your advanced app to work correctly, you must implement the Exhibitera Core API.** If you don't implement the Core API, your app will not correctly respond to commands from Hub.

 #### Key-value pairs
-When creating your Other App definition as an advanced app, you have the option to create key-value pairs.
+When creating your Custom App definition as an advanced app, you have the option to create key-value pairs.
 This allows you to pass your app details specific to this definition.

 These key-value pairs are stored in a dictionary under the `properties` field of the definition.
 An advanced app definition will look like this: